Suede spellbind at Live by the Lake

 Photos: Krish Nagari

-For further information about Suede and future events visit here.
+For further information and future events visit Suede’s website here.

-The Live by the Lake season is on at Kenwood House until 1st September 2013, for further information visit here.
+The Live by the Lake season is at Kenwood House until 1st September 2013.
+For further information visit Live by the Lake’s website here.

 Watch the video for Beautiful Ones here: